2026 Women's EuroHockey Indoor Championship

-The 2026 Women's EuroHockey Indoor Championship will be the 23rd edition of the Women's EuroHockey Indoor Championship, the biennial international women's indoor hockey championship of Europe organized by the European Hockey Federation.
+The 2026 Women's EuroHockey Indoor Championship was the 23rd edition of the Women's EuroHockey Indoor Championship, the biennial international women's indoor hockey championship of Europe organized by the European Hockey Federation.

-It will be held at the UNYP Arena in Prague, Czech Republic from 15 to 18 January 2026.
-It will be the third time Prague will host the event.
+It was held at the UNYP Arena in Prague, Czech Republic from 15 to 18 January 2026.
+It was the third time Prague will host the event.

-Germany are the two-time defending champions.
+Germany were the two-time defending champions.
+They defended their title by defeating the hosts Czechia 5–2 in the final.
+Germany won a record-extending 18th title, while the Czech Republic reached the final for the first time.
+Austria won the bronze medal by defeating Spain 3–2.
+Lithuania and Ireland were relegated to the Championship II after one year in the top division.

 Qualification

-The top eighth teams from the 2024 edition together with the top two teams from the Championship II will participate in the 2026 edition.
+The top eighth teams from the 2024 edition together with the top two teams from the Championship II participated in the 2026 edition.

 Qualified teams

-The following ten teams will participate in the 2026 EuroHockey Indoor Championship.
+The following ten teams participated in the 2026 EuroHockey Indoor Championship.